Thrashskin/matched-server/README.md

 FRONTEND_POINT="http://localhost:3000"
 ```

-Note: make sue to add the .env file to your gitignore file ;) (NEVER COMMIT IT!)
-Note 2: by default, the front-end will be running on port 3000 and the back-end on port 5000.
+Note: make sue to add the .env file to your gitignore file ;) (NEVER COMMIT IT!).
+By default, the front-end will be running on port 3000 and the back-end on port 5000.

 Then run: